Treatment Center Setting

 WHAT ALUMNI SAY

 Dana, another alum, shared her success story.
-“This place rocks!” she exclaimed.
+“This place rocks!” she wrote.
 “The staff goes above and beyond.
 I had a full and comprehensive treatment experience at Sunflower and I’m living a new life because of it.
 Thank you, Sunflower Wellness, from the bottom of my heart.
-You literally saved my life!”
+You literally saved my life!"
+Overall, the four alumni polled on the matters gave high ratings for the facility's holistic offerings and counseling options.

 WHAT FRIENDS & FAMILY SAY